-Wat Prayoon or officially Wat Prayurawongsawat Worawihan sits on the Thonburi side of the Chao Phraya river at the foot of Memorial Bridge.
-It was built during the reign of King Rama III on an old coffee plantation.
-It was originally called Wat Rualek inspired by the Iron fence that surrounded it which was made from axes, swords, and lances.
+Wat Prayoon or officially Wat Prayurawongsawat Worawihan sits on the Thonburi side of the Chao Phraya River at the foot of Memorial Bridge.
+Construction took place during the reign of King Rama III, on an old coffee plantation.
+It was originally called Wat Rualek inspired by the Iron fence that surrounded it made from axes, swords, and lances.
 A small section of the fence remains.
 In 2013 the temple won an award from UNESCO for its conservation project.

 Wat Prayoon features a unique large white bell-shaped Lanka style chedi which contains relics of the Buddha.
 It was the first temple of the Rattanakosin period to feature a Lanka style chedi.
 There are 18 smaller chedis spread around the base.

-You can access the upper terrace of the chedi by a narrow stairway accessible via the museum.
+You can reach the upper terrace of the chedi by a narrow stairway accessible via the museum.
 There are good views of the local area from the terrace.
 There is a small entrance to the inside of the pagoda on the inner terrace wall.
 To the left of the chedi, you will see the famous red iron fence, a gate through which leads to the temples Vihara and Ordination Hall which stand side by side.
-The iron fence was made in England and was gifted to the temple by King Rama III.
+The iron fence came from England and given to the temple by King Rama III.

 The Vihara next door contains another large image, Phra Phuttathama Wichettha Satsada.
-The Buddhas name was bestowed by King Rama IX at a ceremony at the temple in 1992.
+The Buddha was named by King Rama IX at a ceremony at the temple in 1992.

-The mountain was built by piling rocks and stones on top of each other.
+The mountain is made from rocks and stones piled on top of each other.
 A cave in the mountain houses a reclining Buddha image.
-At the edge of the pond is a gothic style Mondop which was built in 1885 during the reign of King Rama V. It was designed and built by European architects the Grassi brothers who also built Bang Pa-In Palace & Buraphiphirom Palace.
-Luang Pho Kaek, one of Wat Prayoon’s most revered Buddha images is enshrined within the Mondop.
+At the edge of the pond is a gothic style Mondop built-in 1885 during the reign of King Rama V. The design was by European architects the Grassi brothers who also built Bang Pa-In Palace & Buraphiphirom Palace.
+Luang Pho Kaek, one of Wat Prayoon’s most revered Buddha images is inside the Mondop.

 It’s a peaceful, tranquil place containing benches where you can rest awhile admiring the mountain or feeding the resident turtles and fish who inhabit the pond.
 A small stall sells bread, papaya, and other fruit for 20 baht a bag which you can feed the turtles using a small stick.